 Toyota to invest $10 bil. in U.S. over 5 years

-Toyota Motor Corp. will spend $10 billion in U.S. capital investments over the next five years, President Akio Toyoda said Monday, amid pressure from U.S. President-elect Donald Trump.
+Toyota Motor Corp. will spend $10 billion in U.S. capital investments over the next five years, President Akio Toyoda announced Monday, under an arrangement the automaker says predates U.S. President-elect Donald Trump's threat to penalize it for plans to produce cars for the American market in Mexico.

 Toyoda made the announcement during a news conference at the North American International Auto Show in Detroit as the Japanese auto giant unveiled its redesigned 2018 Camry model.